 - Incorporate creative teaching methods

 The Introductory Certificate Program runs for 30 hours, plus practicum, the hours of which will be decided in consultation with the participants’ needs.
-The Program's meeting times are morning hours, Thursday to Sunday, over two weeks.
+The Program's meeting times are morning hours, over two weeks.

 Advanced TEFL Program Overview